Universal noise-precision relations in variational quantum algorithms: Introduction

-The correspondence from the stochastic noise model to the Gaussian model is given by introducing virtual parametric gates associated with the noise.
-Our formulae essentially come from the expansion of the cost function with respect to the fluctuations in the parameters due to the noise. \coa{This fact implies that a picture of the noise based on fluctuations of parameters of virtual parametric gates can serve as a powerful tool for performance analysis of VQAs.} In fact, we propose a quantum error mitigation method based on this expansion including the virtual parameters, which is different from existing error mitigation methods such as the extrapolation \cite{PhysRevX.7.021050,PhysRevLett.119.180509} and the probabilistic error cancellation \cite{PhysRevLett.119.180509, PhysRevX.8.031027}.
+In this work, we establish analytic estimation formulae on the error in the cost function of VQAs due to the noise, which are applicable to any typical VQAs under Gaussian noise.
+Especially, we focus on the effect of the noise on the expectation value in order to investigate ultimately achievable and unachievable precision, aside from the statistical error due to the finiteness of the number of measurements. \coc{Gaussian noise is equivalent to a class of stochastic noise models given in Eq.~(\ref{isuelzgp}).
+Notably, depolarizing noise can be decomposed into this form of the stochastic noise channels, and hence, is included in this model.} The correspondence from the stochastic noise model to the Gaussian model is given by introducing virtual parametric gates associated with the noise.
+Our formulae essentially come from the expansion of the cost function with respect to the fluctuations in the parameters due to the noise.
+This fact implies that a picture of the noise based on fluctuations of parameters of virtual parametric gates can serve as a powerful tool for performance analysis of VQAs.
+In fact, we propose a quantum error mitigation method based on this expansion including the virtual parameters, which is different from existing error mitigation methods such as the extrapolation \cite{PhysRevX.7.021050,PhysRevLett.119.180509} and the probabilistic error cancellation \cite{PhysRevLett.119.180509, PhysRevX.8.031027}.

+\coc{Applying our formulae, we can estimate the order of magnitude of both sufficient noise level and the necessary one to achieve a desired precision.
+Moreover, we can gain an insight of what properties of the problem affect the sensitivity of the cost function to the noise.
+More concretely, our formulae implies that the sensitivity to the noise is affected by the Hessian of the cost function, or the spectrum of the target operator and the geometry of the ansatz.
+Trade-off relations between the trainability and the noise resilience of the cost function are repeatedly implied in some forms as a result of our formulae.}

+We also obtain computable rough upper and lower bounds of the precision of the noisy cost function for a VQA task, whose usefulness is verified in numerical simulations of \coc{the Heisenberg spin chain} and a toy model.